-Similar to toxic food or drink that can take a toll on our physical health, toxic relationships can also affect our mental and physical health.
+Similar to toxic food or drink that can take a toll on our physical health, toxic relationships can also affect our mental and physical health and may require psychiatrist evaluation.
 These toxic relationships come in many forms—from partners, to spouses, to family members, and even friends and co-workers.

 In a study, spanning 12 years and following over 10,000 people, researchers discovered that people dealing with toxic relationships were at a higher risk for developing anxiety, depression, and even heart disease.

-Dealing with a toxic person can destroy your confidence.
-It makes you question your self-worth and infact you start blaming yourself for something you had no control over.
-Moreover, it can make you question your decisions and you feel more dependent on others’ point of views.
+A relationship with a toxic person can thus destroy your confidence.
+They will make you question your self-worth and infact you will start blaming yourself for something you had no control over.
+Moreover, they can make you question your decisions which will ultimately make you feel more dependent on others’ point of views.

-When you are around a toxic person, you would automatically feel anxious and stressed.
+You would thus automatically feel anxious and stressed when you are around a toxic person.
 Your body would respond to this stress by releasing hormones that in the long-term can be detrimental for health.

 If a relationship does not operate on equality and mutual respect, it can soon morph into a toxic one.
 If you allow yourself to be in a disrespectful relationship, you would start allowing other people to disrespect you too.
 It can thus take a toll on your self-esteem later on.